sdaps/website/pages/Download.rst

 See Dependencies_ for a list of packages that are required on OSX.

-|/!/| There are reports that the correction GUI is very slow on OSX.
+.. attention:: There are reports that the correction GUI is very slow on OSX.
 This is likely a bug in cairo.
 At least on Linux the GUI is very fast so that page switching is usually not perceptible.

 Windows
 -------